 How does a financial advisor get new clients?

-First of all, the question: how does an advisor get new clients in the first place?
+First of all, the question: how does a financial advisor get new clients in the first place?
 There are three ways: word of mouth, creation of marketing “pull” assets, and direct solicitation.

 Word of mouth